 Baking time and yield are both for standard muffins.
 If making minis or jumbos, adjust accordingly.

-Now, go make some tender muffins.
+Now, go make some tender muffins using the muffin method.
 No tunnels.

 Thank you for spending some time with me today.
 Take care, and have a lovely day.